 An HPV test screens for high-risk strains of HPV that are responsible for most cervical cancer.
 An HPV test only requires collecting a swab sample from inside the vagina, close to but not in the cervix.
 You can perform an HPV test at home in just minutes, and mail it to a lab.
 If high-risk HPV is present, you’ll need to follow up with your doctor for a Pap smear or a colposcopy to look for abnormal changes in your cervical cells.
 If your results are negative for high-risk HPV you are at very low risk of cervical cancer and mostly likely don’t need additional screening (either a Pap smear or HPV test) for three years, though testing recommendations vary by age and medical history.

-A Pap Smear requires that you go to your healthcare provider’s office and receive a speculum exam.
-This enables your healthcare provider to collect cells from inside of your cervix, which are then observed under a microscope by a cytologist or pathologist.
-Abnormal cervical cells indicate a potential for cervical cancer and require close follow up by a clinician.
+A Pap test (also called a Pap smear) requires that you go to your healthcare provider’s office and receive a speculum exam.
+Your healthcare provider will collect cells from inside of your cervix, which are then observed under a microscope by a cytologist or pathologist.
+Abnormal cervical cells indicate a potential for cervical cancer and require close follow-up.